-Cook County collects revenue from taxes on various gambling and gaming institutions, which include the Gambling Machine Tax, Video Gaming tax and Sports Wagering Tax.
-In FY2013, Cook County instituted a tax on electronic gambling machines.
-The tax rate is \$1,000 per year per electronic gambling device, such as a slot machine, and \$200 per year per video gaming terminal, such as a video poker machine.
-The Gambling Machine Tax is projected to generate \$5.3 million by the end of FY2024 and FY2025 revenue is budgeted at \$5.7 million, primarily from the casino in Des Plaines and the recently opened casino in Chicago.
+Cook County collects revenue from a variety of taxes on gambling and gaming institutions, which include the Gambling Machine Tax, Video Gaming tax and Sports Wagering Tax.

+The Gambling Machine Tax was instituted by the County in FY2013; the tax rate is \$1,000/year per electronic gambling device, such as a slot machine, and \$200/year per video gaming terminal, such as a video poker machine.
+The Gambling Machine Tax is projected to generate \$5.3 million by the end of FY2024, while FY2025 revenue is budgeted at \$5.7 million, primarily from the casino in Des Plaines and a temporary casino in Chicago.

-The Cook County Board voted to allow video gaming in unincorporated areas of the County in FY2018.
-At that time, the Board also passed an ordinance to regulate video gaming.
-As per ordinance, a license fee of \$1,000 was instituted for video gaming terminals along with an annual application fee for gaming establishments.
-Additionally, the County will receive the municipal share of the Net Terminal Income as per Illinois Gaming regulations.
+In FY2018, the Cook County Board voted to allow video gaming in unincorporated areas of the County, simultaneously passing an ordinance to regulate video gaming.
+The latter ordinance instituted a license fee of \$1,000 for video gaming terminals, along with an annual application fee for gaming establishments.
+Additionally, the County receives the municipal share of the Net Terminal Income as per Illinois Gaming regulations.
 Video Gaming is estimated to generate \$1.3 million by the end of FY2024 and \$1.3 million in FY2025.

-In June 2019, a bill broadly expanding gambling was signed into State law.
-This gaming provision allows for in-person and online sports betting at Illinois casinos, racetracks and sports venues.
-In FY2024, the Sports-Wagering Tax is projected to collect \$11.1 million in revenue.
-In FY2025, the Sports Wagering Tax revenue budget is increased to \$12.5 million, as the sports wagering market is anticipated to grow with more sports books coming online.
+In FY2019, the Illinois Sports Wagering Act was signed into State law, legalizing in-person and online sports betting at Illinois casinos, racetracks and sports venues.
+In FY2024, the Sports Wagering Tax is projected to collect \$11.1 million in revenue; in FY2025, the Sports Wagering Tax revenue budget is projected to increase to \$12.5 million, as the sports wagering market is anticipated to grow with more sports books coming online.